joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

     )
 ``optimizer`` :This parameter specifies the optimizer to use during training.
 Optimizers are algorithms or methods used to change the attributes of your neural network such as weights and learning rate to reduce the losses.
 Examples: "rmsprop", "adam", "sgd" (Stochastic Gradient Descent), etc.
 Learning rate is a crucial hyperparameter, it determines the size of step the optimizer must take while updating weights.
+We can set what learning rate in the model.compile, optimizer part.

 ``loss``: This parameter specifies the loss function to use during training.
 The loss function measures how well the model performs on the training data and guides the optimizer in adjusting the model's parameters.
 Examples: "sparse_categorical_crossentropy", "mean_squared_error", "binary_crossentropy", "categorical_crossentropy", etc.